leyizhang/pdsnd_github/README.md

 This project is for Programming for Data Science with Python Udacity Course.

 ### Files used
-python file: bikeshare.py
+1. python file:
+..* bikeshare.py
-data file: chicago.csv, new_york_city.csv, washington.csv
+2. data file:
+..* chicago.csv
+..* new_york_city.csv
+..* washington.csv

 ### Credits
 I have to thank for Udacity to create this interesting project to let me practice on the Git, Github and python